 Chemical C 440 kg. @ ₹2,860

-How do yield mix and price of factors contribute to the variance in the actual cost per 100 kg of chemical D over the standard cost?
+How do yield mix and price of factors contribute to the variance in the actual cost per 100 kg.Of chemical D over the standard cost?

-(b) Differentiate between controllable and un-controllable variances.
+ii.
+Differentiate between Controllable and un-controllable variances.